 If you have trouble getting it nice and smooth, try mixing up your filling in a little mini chopper.
 I have one of these with the little food processor attachment, and I use it constantly!

 You can make them fancy by piping the mixture into the egg halves with a pastry bag, or you can just be “rustic” about it and use a spoon, like I did here.

 A pinch of paprika makes them extra devilish.

-These deviled eggs aren’t spicy, but you could easily make them so with a pinch of cayenne.
-They’re creamy, tangy, a little salty, and completely addictive.
+These deviled eggs are creamy, tangy, a little salty, and completely addictive.
 Personally, I think they are perfect in every way 😉

 As an amazon associate I earn from qualifying purchases.